Luchador/GUD/docs/RenderOptions.md

 ## Implementation notes

+The render settings and profiler modules' text is linked into resident `.code`, even though their source files live under `src/game`.
+VI retraces start before `bossInitMainthreadData` initializes game demand paging.
+Their callbacks, and the scheduler's profiler hooks, must not enter the paged `0x7f...` game segment.
+Linker assertions enforce residency of those entry points.
+Changes to included linker scripts now also trigger a relink.

+Watch strings include trailing newlines, matching the existing language-bank labels. `textMeasure` only adds height at a newline; omitting it creates a zero-height clipping rectangle and hides the label, value, arrow or footer.

 The game drains pending graphics tasks before applying AA/VI changes because asset display lists are shared between frames.
 The submission pass follows Fast3D display-list calls, branches and segments.
 A bounded stack and command